 For individuals who consume a balanced diet and for those without any dietary restrictions, it is estimated that food intake can provide up to 400 mg of taurine per day.
 And even though there is no established recommended daily allowance for taurine, that amount is still far from 3,000 mg – the amount of taurine considered safe and optimal for daily function.
 Without a standard to quantify how much taurine is considered too little or too much, there is no data available as to how many people are taurine deficient.
 But taurine deficiency is a very real thing.

 Reasons for Taurine Deficiency

 - Vegetarian diet

 - Vitamin A, zinc, and/or B6 deficiency

 - Too much intake of foods with monosodium glutamate (MSG)

 Lack of taurine for normal body function may mess up cardiovascular function and is linked to other conditions like migraines, epilepsy, and stroke.
 It may also cause irregularities in the immune system and abnormal brain, kidney, and retina development.
 That is why it is crucial that infants, especially those born prematurely, are nourished by breast milk (very rich in taurine) or given milk formulas with additional taurine.

 In adults, taurine deficiency may manifest through various symptoms like hypertension, vision problems, cognitive and mental problems, weight gain, and malaise.

 7 Benefits of Taurine

-Taurine is certainly a great help for overall health.
+Taurine is undoubtedly a great help for overall health.
 So much so that it has been called the nutritional factor for the longevity of the Japanese in a 2009 study published by the journal Advances in Experimental Medicine and Biology.
 Scientists have also called taurine a wonder molecule.
 Here are the top reasons why: